openeggbert/mind-net/README.md

 - [x] IMPROVEMENT Enums will be PascalCase, not all uppercase
 - [x] IMPROVEMENT Refactor struct Configuration
 - [x] FEATURE new endpoints /info and /health - shows some configuration entries (not all) + other information
+- [x] FEATURE Triggers - also add adding operations (as json) to history table